Edit: The situation in Myanmar has taken a turn for the worse (read more about that here via Amnesty International).

 Day 11: Boat trip along Inle Lake

-One of the most famous tourist destinations on a Myanmar Itinerary, Inle Lake has seen travellers flocking there for better or worse.
+One of the most famous tourist destinations in this Myanmar Itinerary, Inle Lake has seen travellers flocking there for better or worse.

 One of the best ways to soak up the 45 square mile lake and its surroundings is to organise a boat tour.
 While this all may seem a little artificial and tourist trappy, there’s no denying the natural beauty of the lake and joining one of these boat tours is the easiest and most convenient way of seeing a lot in a day.

-There’s a whole community that lives out on the lake, propped up by stilled wooden houses joined by boating channels.
+A whole community lives out on the lake, propped up by stilted wooden houses joined by boating channels.
 Many of these stilted buildings are home to a few cottage industries, many of which are only supported by tourist purchases – taking nothing away from the skill it takes to make spun lotus cloth, intricate silverware and handmade cigars, all of which can be seen on the lake.

 During the boat tour, you will not only visit places trying to sell you a thing or two but also some genuinely unique spots.
 One of these is the Phaung Daw Oo Pagoda, located in the lakeside village of Ywama.